adieyal/sd-dynamic-prompts/docs/tutorial.md

 ## Magic Prompts

-When you look at prompts that people post online, you will often notice a number of modifiers related to lighting, resolution, camera type etc. When you're starting out, you might feel overwhelmed by these modifiers.
-The magic prompt functionality is a fun way to automatically add modifiers to your prompt.
-You can experiment, but a good way to start is to use a very simple prompt, e.g.
+When you look at prompts that people post online, you will often notice several modifiers related to lighting, resolution, camera type etc. When you're starting out, you might feel overwhelmed by these modifiers.
+The magic prompt functionality is a fun way to add modifiers to your prompt automatically.
+You can experiment, but a good way to start is to use a simple prompt, e.g.

     A mech-warrior in a post-apocalyptic setting.